Avery Hart for NJ Assembly, District 26

-WE NEED ACTION, not BACKROOM DEALING ON THESE ISSUES
+WE NEED ACTION, NOT MORE TALK and BACKROOM DEALING

 Our Seniors deserve to have quality home care services which can be improved through better home health care worker training and compensation.

 Quality Education mandates that schools positively engage student minds, bodies and emotions.
 I support quality education, including pre-K in New Jersey..
-Given all the research about brain development, I have come to believe that pre-K is the best way to improve learning potential and outcomes.
+Given all the research about brain development, pre-K is one of the best ways to improve learning potential and outcomes.

 Creating jobs in NJ It's sad to see empty buildings in our district where businesses used to be.
-And yet a short visit to Brooklyn, NJ proves that the situation can be improved through the use of business incubators, a concept that has a proven track record in other states.
+Where are NJ towns active economic development teams?
+WHy doesn't NJ have business incubators, a concept that has a proven track record in other state?
 Business incubators are private businesses that grow enterprise...write to me for more information about them.

 OUR CURRENT ASSEMBLY REPS ARE FAILING TO PROTECT AND UPLIFT OUR STATE